In this article, you will learn:

 - How to design a step that is properly formatted for printing

 As your company begins automating paper processes and digitizing forms on your shop floor, you still may need to print the results of different operations in order to share data properly.

-If you want to print data from a Tulip app in real-time (or save to a local PDF), there are three things that you need to do:
+If you want to print data from a Tulip app in real-time (or save to a local PDF), there are four things that you need to do:

 - Design a step that will look good when it is printed

 - Add a button with a "Print" trigger

 - Customize print settings so that the size of the step fills up as much of the page as possible.